420Cry/420cry-api/README.md

 Contains database migration files, which are used to manage changes to the database schema over time.

 ### 8. **templates**
-Contains the HTML or email templates used in the application, like the verification email templates.
+Contains the HTML or email templates used in the services, like the verification email templates.

 ### 9. **types**
-Contains type definitions for the application, such as custom types used in the domain or application layer.
+Contains type definitions.

 ## Frequently asked questions
 ### How can I see which application uses a port?